KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/PhysicalInteraction.md

-# Class: Physical Interaction-related Association (PhysicalInteraction)
+# Class: Physical Bio-Molecular Interaction (PhysicalInteraction)

 _Associations of this type are related to physical interactions between genes, proteins or other _